Service

 Our 8th grade students transported 400 lunches and 180 hats and gloves to the NOAH Project's Community Center for the homeless in Detroit.
 The students greeted and distributed lunches and beverages with kindness and compassion.

-Our prayer is for the Lord to "give us His eyes" so we can have the ability to see areas we can just be the hands and feet of Jesus and do acts of kindness.
-Sometimes, these activities may include the opportunity to witness the name of Jesus, but many times, service involves a more subtle approach in sharing God's love with others.
+Our prayer is for the Lord to "give us His eyes" so we can have the ability to see areas where we can be the hands and feet of Jesus and complete acts of kindness.
+Sometimes, these activities may include the opportunity to witness the name of Jesus, but many times, service involves a more subtle approach to sharing God's love with others.
+Service projects that our students participate in include:

-• Playing BINGO with local residents at nursing homes
+• Playing BINGO with residents at local nursing homes

-• Ranking leaves for shut-ins
+• Raking leaves for homebound seniors

 • Cleaning and raking our church grounds